-Yes.
-One year after successful bariatric surgery, 96% of obesity-related medical conditions are either completely resolved or significantly improved.
-This does depend on the patient’s compliance with the recommended diet and exercise.
+At one year after successful bariatric surgery, 96% of obesity related medical conditions are either completely resolved or significantly improved.
+This does depend on the patient’s compliance to the recommended diet and exercise.

 The easiest way to find out if your insurance company covers bariatric surgery is to call or go online to see if weight loss surgery is covered for the treatment of morbid obesity.

 Surgeries fall under these CPT, or Current Procedural Terminology, codes:

 If your insurance doesn’t cover bariatric surgery, we work with local and national banks that may be able to assist you.

 Bariatric surgery is a life-altering decision.
 Every candidate goes through multiple levels of review before surgery is fully approved.

 After completing your initial consultation and your insurance requirements(such as sleep study and psychological exam), we will send a letter to your insurance company to start the approval process.

 In the meantime, we’ll work together to complete your “work-up,” the additional medical tests and consultations necessary to confirm that you are a candidate for surgery.
 Once complete, insurance approval usually takes between one and six weeks – we’ll notify you as soon as possible.
 If you don’t hear from us, we encourage you to call the claims office at your insurance company for an update.

 Most insurance denials are a result of specific exclusions for obesity surgery or “treatment of obesity” in your insurance policy.
 You can appeal these exclusions when surgery is recommended by your surgeon or referring physician as the best treatment for life-threatening conditions.